-Scientist, innovator and registered dentist Mary Hägg has recently been awarded the title of Docent/Associate Professor in experimental ear, nose and throat diseases at Uppsala University.
-Her wide-ranging research centres on neuromuscular training and how it can be used to treat a range of conditions from Hiatus hernia, reflux and sleep apnoea to speech and swallowing difficulties and facial paralysis after stroke.
+Scientist, innovator and registered dentist Mary Hägg has recently been awarded the title of Associate Professor in experimental ear, nose and throat diseases at Uppsala University.
+Her wide-ranging research centres on neuromuscular training and how it can be used to treat a range of conditions from hiatus hernia, reflux and sleep apnoea to speech and swallowing difficulties and facial paralysis after stroke.

 What is an Associate Professor?

-– An associate Professor is a translation of the Swedish academic title Docent and indicates a scientific competence higher than a doctor’s exam: the highest academic examination.
+– An associate Professor indicates a scientific competence higher than a doctor’s exam: the highest academic examination.
 To apply for Associate Professor status requires several requirements to be met.
 As well as PhD status the candidate must demonstrate the necessary knowledge in the specialist subject area, experience in post-doctoral training of others and at least 15 internationally-published studies – of which a minimum of 11 must have been opposed and defended in a dissertation to a peer group.
 She or he must show independence in the research carried out and demonstrate collaboration with other universities.
 Associate Professor status confers the right to educate and mentor others at any level in a university.

 What does this title mean for you, Mary?